Laragear/WebAuthn/README.md

 No. WebAuthn only stores a cryptographic public key generated randomly by the device.

-* **Can a phishing site steal WebAuthn credentials and use them in my site?**
+* **Can a phishing site steal WebAuthn credentials and use them in my site to impersonate an user?**

 No. WebAuthn _kills the phishing_ because, unlike passwords, the private key never leaves the device.

 * **Can WebAuthn data identify a particular device?**